Skip to main content

 Sponsored by:

 Studies have shown flexible or phased interconnection could save billions of dollars in distribution grid upgrades.
 However, under a flexible interconnection construct, a generator could be taken offline or adjusted to accommodate real-time grid conditions.
-No such programs currently exist in the Northeast, but ComEd and Xcel Energy are exploring viability in pilots.
+Demand for flexible interconnections is growing from Colorado to Illinois and into the Northeast.
 This session will focus on how project developers can benefit from cost-savings, shorter interconnection times, and a wide range of smart inverter capabilities via this approach.
-How should regulators determine the parameters and rules of such a program, and how should markets incentivize it?
+If more widely adopted how should regulators determine the parameters and rules of such a program and how should markets incentivize it?

 3:55 PM